The Kohers land at Boise Airport in Idaho, US (credit: MAF US)

 ‘I told them I’ve never been in the military and that I’m really not a strong person, but it’s because I have thousands of people praying for me.
 I don’t have any strength in myself, but the Lord sustains me and by His grace, I am able to stand.
 God should get all the glory, as I claim none for myself.’

-Fortunately, Ryan is able to eat breakfast with the two other detainees, WJ and Eric.
+Fortunately, Ryan is able to eat breakfast with the two other detainees, Willem and Eric.
 Together, they also spend one hour outside every day enjoying each other’s company, sunshine and fresh air.

 Please use #prayforpilotryan on your social media channels to garner wider support.